cshamback/WinGrep/README.md

 # WinGrep
-A faster Windows File Explorer search.
+A Google Search-Inspired Windows File Explorer search.
 See also: Grep for dummies.
+Search for any keyword(s) in your local files and get a list of possible matches, with sample text and images.